10 critical dehydration signs & prevention tips

 What happens if you drink too much water?

 Drinking too much water can dilute essential electrolytes, swelling the body’s cells and disrupting brain function.
-Common signs of too much water can be nausea, vomiting, confusion and disorientation.
-The kidneys are designed to urinate out the excess, so unless someone is purposefully drinking excessively, this isn't a practical concern
+Common signs of too much water can be nausea, vomiting, confusion, and disorientation.
+The kidneys are designed to urinate out the excess, so unless someone is purposefully drinking excessively, this isn't a practical concern.

 What is the fastest way to cure dehydration?

 The fastest way to cure dehydration is to drink fluids, particularly those that contain electrolytes, such as sports drinks or oral rehydration solutions.
 People unable to drink properly due to medical conditions may require IV hydration for faster results.
+If you’re experiencing severe symptoms, head to an urgent care rather than treating dehydration at home.

 What does a dehydration headache feel like?